How Much Should I Charge (rates) for Freelance 3D Modelling or Design?

 • etc.

-Note: the key in such situations is to be flexible and mindful of the potential for tension that might occur even if everything discussed and required was agreed in writing - no-one likes to be wrong (even when they are) so be especially mindful of legal threats where items not originally included in the agreement are raised.
-This is why it's vitally important to, at the very least, have an email outlining project requirements that are clearly stated, with clear indication the client responded to that specific communication with "yes, go ahead with the work".
+Note: the key in such situations is to be flexible and mindful of the potential for tension to be caused even if everything discussed and required was agreed in writing – no-one likes to be wrong (even when they are) so be especially mindful of legal threats where items not originally included in the agreement are raised.
+This is why it’s vitally important to, at the very least, have an email outlining project requirements are clearly stated and the client has responded to that specific communication with “yes, go ahead with the work”.

-Once the basic facts are known the next step is price the project up.
-Unfortunately for custom content creators, few readily available standard price-per-item lists or resources exist, largely because there are far too many variables involved wrangling a mutually beneficial agreement between parties.
+Once the basics of the project are known the next step is price the project up.
+Unfortunately when producing custom content freelancers do not have access to any publicly available resources containing a standard price-per-item list, largely because far too many project specific variables are involved when coming to an agreeing between parties.

-Note: given the fact that "freelance" covers such a broad gamut of business related activities, it would be neigh on impossible to produce a 'catch-all' price list for any given type of freelance activity.
+Note: given the fact that “freelance” covers such a broad gamut of business related activities, and there are so many variables involved, it would be neigh on impossible to produce a ‘catch-all’ price list for a given type of freelance activity.

 Having said this however, information to help set freelance rates is available indirectly looking at salary details within the industry sector the person might otherwise have been employed.
 For a 3D environment artist asked to make game assets for example, that would be the Games Industry.
 By looking at the ‘job’ and ’employment’ pages of various game development sites figures and data can be gathered and collated to determine rates.
 Even better is to look through game industry salary survey data which cover a much broader pool of source data.